deciduously/music/post.md

 #[test]
 fn test_cool_greeting() {
-    assert_eq!(GREETING, "Cool Tunes (tm)");
+    assert_eq!(GREETING, ".: Cool Tunes :.");
 }
 ```

-If the two arguments to `assert_eq!()` are not equal, this test will fail and you'll get pretty-pritned output showing you the difference between the two.
+If the two arguments to `assert_eq!()` are not equal, this test will fail and you'll get pretty-printed output showing you the difference between the two.
 I generally put the test code in the first argument and the hardcoded expected value in the second.
-Any code you see throughout this post marked with the `#[test]` directive should go in this file.

 This test is importing a constant, `GREETING`, from our library, and expecting it to be the string `Cool Tunes (tm)`.
 This code will fail to compile, though - there's no such `super::GREETING` constant available to test!
 The `super` part means "one module higher" - `test` is a child module of the `music` library we're writing, so the crate root in `lib.rs` corresponds to `super` here.
 You could also say `crate::*` or `music::*`.
 Now open up `src/lib.rs` and replace the contents with this: